0JK0/Projects/PyMongoDB_Manager/README.md

 Installation
 ------------

 To use **PyMongoDB\_Manager**, you need to have Python and MongoDB installed on your machine.
-Additionally, you'll need the pymongo library you can install pymongo using pip, inally run the Main.py file.
+Additionally, you'll need the pymongo library you can install pymongo using pip, finally run the Main.py file.

 ### 1\.
 Creating a New Database